icaps25/icaps25.github.io/content/program/workshops/casp_er.md

 1. Abstracts for Presentations.
 The abstract (1 page, including references) reports on previously published work.
 The abstract should briefly summarise that work.
 The submission must include a link to the original publication.
 2. Extended abstracts  (5 pages + references) containing original work on CSP- or SAT-based Planning.

-Both types of contributions will be presented with talks.
-Invited talks may complement the presentations of contributed papers.

-Topics of interest include (but are not limited to):

-    automata theory
-    automated reasoning
-    automated planning and scheduling
-    controller synthesis
-    formal specification languages
-    formal verification
-    game theory
-    hybrid and discrete systems
-    logics in computer science
-    neurosymbolic approaches
-    logics for neural networks
-    neural networks for logic
-    reactive synthesis
-    runtime verification and monitoring
-    satisfiability modulo theories and theorem proving
-    specification and verification of machine/deep learning systems tools and applications

-Contributed papers can present recent results at the border of the two fields, new research directions, challenges and perspectives.
-Presentation of results recently published in other scientific journals or conferences is also welcome.
+Extended abstracts can present recent results, new research directions, challenges and perspectives.

-We plan to include all papers in the Proceedings of the event, published at CEUR Workshop Proceedings .
+We plan to include all papers in the Proceedings of the event, published at CEUR Workshop Proceedings.
 CEUR WS proceedings are archival proceedings indexed by DBLP and Scopus.
-Submissions

-Submitted papers should not exceed five (5) pages plus references.
-Authors are asked to use the Overlay-specific CEURART LaTeX style, which will be made available soon.
+Submitted papers should use the [CASP:ER-specific version of the CEURART LaTeX style](https://icaps25.icaps-conference.org/files/ceur-casper.zip).
 Authors of accepted papers will have the possibility to extend their submissions for the final camera-ready version to eight (8) pages plus references.

-Submissions must be in PDF format and will be handled via EasyChair at the following address: https://easychair.org/conferences/?conf=overlay2025 .
+Submissions must be in PDF format and will be handled via the [EasyChair Conference system](https://easychair.org/my/conference?conf=casper2025).

-Program Committee
+## Program Committee Chairs
-Chairs

-    Angelo Montanari • University of Udine, Italy Andrea Orlandini • National Research Council of Italy, Italy Nicola Saccomanno • University of Udine, Italy Stefano Tonetta • Fondazione Bruno Kessler, Italy

-PC Members

-TBA
-Technical Support and Website
+- Gregor Behnke - University of Amsterdam
+- Matteo Cardellini - University of Genova

-    Nicola Gigante (Chair) • Free University of Bozen-Bolzano, Italy
+- Nicola Gigante - Free University of Bozen-Bolzan
+- Andrea Micheli - Fondazione Bruno Kessler

+## Program Committee

+- Tomas Balyo
+- Nils Froleyks
+- Gaspard Quenard - Université Grenoble Alpes

-Contacts
+## Contacts

-For more information email to any of the program chairs at overlay2025@easychair.org
+For more information email to any of the program chairs at [overlay2025@easychair.org](mailto:overlay2025@easychair.org)